The-Marcy-Lab-School/marcy-curriculum-docs/mod-1-javascript-fundamentals/12-project-week.md

 * Implement a difficulty system with easy, medium, and hard questions
 * Add a timer for each question to create a more challenging experience
 * Allow saving/loading quiz results and high scores to/from a JSON file using the `fs` module

+## Project Grading

+We care deeply about the quality of the code that is produced at Marcy.
+Even if your application works as described, was it created following best practices?
+Did you effectively use all of the skills from the module?
+Were you able to learn and grow from this project-building process?

+To ensure that your project meets Marcy's standards of excellence, your project will be assessed on the following criteria (22 points total):
+* Technical Details (15 points)
+  * Core JavaScript Concepts (7 points)
+  * Code Organization (4 points)
+  * User Interaction (4 points)
+* Reflection (2 points)
+* Professionalism & Craftsmanship (5 points)

+### Technical Details (15 points)

+Technical details are broken up further into three groups:

+**Core JavaScript Concepts (7 points)**
+1. Variables: Uses clear, descriptive names that explain what data they hold
+2. Functions: Breaks code into multiple functions that each handle specific tasks
+3. Conditionals: Includes at least one `if/else` statement that changes behavior based on user input
+4. Loops: Uses at least one `while` loop to repeatedly prompt the user
+5. String Methods: Uses string methods (like `.toLowerCase()`, `.trim()`, etc.) to validate user input
+6. Higher Order Array Methods: Uses at least one array higher-order method (like `.forEach()`, `.filter()`, `.reduce()`, etc...)
+7. Objects: Uses at least one object to organize related data together

+**Code Organization (4 points)**
+1. Split your code into **at least 3 separate modules** (files)
+2. Use `require()` and `module.exports` to connect your modules
+3. Follows a logical file structure:
+  - `index.js` — the entry point of the application that displays a menu to the user.
+  - `menu.js` — handles the main menu loop and handles user input.
+  - A data layer (choose a name!) — handles the logic related to managing the data for your application.
+4. A `package.json` file exists and includes dependencies for the project

+**User Interaction (4 points)**
+1. Creates an interactive experience that responds to user choices using the `prompt-sync` package
+2. Provides warning messages when invalid input is provided and allows the user to try again.
+3. Provides confirmation messages when user actions are completed.
+4. All messages printed to the console have consistent spacing and are free of spelling and grammar mistakes.

+### Reflection (2 points)
+In `REFLECTIONS.md`, respond to the prompts below.
+Your responses should each contain about 150-250 words and demonstrate thoughtful reflection.

+  1. Which project requirement did you find most challenging and how did you overcome this challenge?
+Be specific in your response.
+  2. Share one technical concept that you gained a deeper understanding of through building this project.
+Explain that concept in simple terms and explain how it is used in your project.

+### Professionalism & Craftsmanship (5 points)
+1. Code is functional and free of bugs.
+Does not throw errors when used under expected circumstances.
+2. Code is well-organized, spacing is consistent, variable/function names are descriptive, comments are concise and purposeful, and no unused code remains.
+3. Commits are small, frequent, and have meaningful commit messages.
+4. A branch is used for development while the `main` branch is always functional
+5. The `README.md` includes setup instructions, usage examples, and clear explanation of functionality.
+All writing in the `README.md` file and the `REFLECTION.md` file is polished and free of typos and grammatical errors.